Let’s get physical

 Chair exercises

-Visit the Later Life Training website to access their chair exercise booklet.
+Visit Later Life Training to access their chair exercise booklet.

 Improve your strength and balance